kminder/kminder.github.io/_posts/9999-01-01-using-knox-with-activedirectory.md

 </ServerVersion>
 ```

-As an aside, if you prefer JSON you can request that using the HTTP Accept header via the cURL -H flag.
+As an aside, if you prefer JSON you can request that using the HTTP Accept header via the cURL `-H` flag.
+Don't forget to scroll right as some of these commands will start to get long.

 ```sh
 curl -u admin:admin-secret -H 'Accept: application/json' -ik 'https://localhost:8443/gateway/sample/api/v1/version'
 ```

-This is an example response JSON body.
+Below is an example response JSON body.

 ```json
 {